larryhastings/big/README.md

 Of course, this algorithm is too simple to do word wrapping.
 Nor does it handle adding two spaces after sentence-ending punctuation.
+In practice, you shouldn't do this by hand;
-In practice you should just use [`wrap_words`](#wrap_wordswords-margin79--two_spacestrue).
+you should use
+[`wrap_words`](#wrap_wordswords-margin79--two_spacestrue).

 #### Merging columns